OBOFoundry/OBOFoundry.github.io/id-policy.md

 The recommended way is to use the [OBO JSON LD context](https://raw.githubusercontent.com/OBOFoundry/OBOFoundry.github.io/master/registry/context.jsonld)

-This provides mappings between the OBO prefix and a base URL.
+This provides mappings between the OBO prefix and a base URI.
 See the [JSON-LD spec](https://json-ld.org/spec/latest/json-ld/) for a full specification of the expansion/contraction mechanism.

 CURIE to URI: